 I was allowed to do that again in 1992 when the US Carabine was replaced by the HK MP5

 A complete insight into the armament of the Dutch police between 1945 and 2005 is very much described in the book POLITIE BEWAPENING

 The book has been published in the Dutch language and has been sold out for some time

-The Walther P99Q NL has been the official service weapon of the Dutch police, the Customs and and Extraordinary Investigation officers such as the employees of the Transport & Support Service (DV&O) and forest rangers.since 2012.
+The Walther P99Q NL is the official service weapon of the Dutch police, the Customs and and Extraordinary Investigation officers such as the employees of the Transport & Support Service (DV&O) and forest rangers.since 2012.
 It replaces the heavily outdated Walther P5. .This resulted in metal fatigue, as a result of which the running and cabinets tore through the use of modern and sturdy Action4 ammunition.
 This problem was such that in 2005, the Arrest Teams of the police could no longer rely on the reliability of these Walthers due to the many shootings.
 They switched to using the Glock 17 pistols from the Ministry of Defense.

 What is the difference between the P99Q NL and the standard P99 models from Walther .. ??
 That is not really much.
 The Dutch police wanted an RFID chip in their arms to be able to register users, as well as their own series of weapons.
-The biggest difference is actually in the loop.
+The biggest difference is actually in the barrell.
 Because the Dutch police ammunition, the RUAG Action4 NL cartridges, has a higher speed, and the ball head is entirely made of brass, this has consequences for wear on the barrel.
 Walther has adjusted the end of the room (the part where the sleeve clamps in the course) in such a way that the wear has a lot less impact.